 4. Create the QR cards, tick the box next to "show barcode" (Advanced Settings).
 Generate the cards and print them if needed.

-5. On shoot day, you scan the code, either from the PDF with barcodes, which is most convenient, or from the QR cards.
+5. On picture day, you scan the code, either from the PDF with barcodes, which is most convenient, or from the QR cards.
+You can use the Entagged app to scan the barcodes, or you use an opticon scanner, which is more convenient.
 Then, you take the picture of the person.
+Repeat these steps for the next student.
 The pictures will then automatically be tagged.
 For more information on the workflow on location, please check Foolography's tutorial.
 Hand out the QR cards to students, so their parents can preregister in case you don't have their emails prior to the shoot.

 6. Under Photo Management, upload the pictures via Easy Upload, sFTP, Lightroom or via our Web Upload.
 If you use the Web Upload, create a new album first.